Startup in Residence Program

 With BC’s STIR, we want the best and the brightest to propose their innovative solutions and join us in residence this summer to work on one of ten challenge areas put forward by participating ministries.

-During the Victoria-based pro-bono residency, government and tech company teams will collaborate in government team space, (the lab if there is a web presence) and online to iteratively make their vision a reality.
+During the Victoria-based pro-bono residency, government and tech company teams will collaborate in government team space, and online to iteratively make their vision a reality.
 Teams across the STIR pilot will also come together as a cohort for workshops, guest speakers and mentor sessions, and mixers to make the most of one another’s experiences.

 At the end of the residency and a free-trial period, companies will have: